root-project/jsroot/docs/JSROOT.md

 One could use wildcard sign like '+TUBE1*'.

 Or one could reuse ROOT macro, which normally invoked when display geometry in ROOT itself.
 Example of such macro can be found in root tutorials.
-Normally it looks like:
+Typically it looks like:

      {
       TGeoManager::Import("http://root.cern.ch/files/alice2.root");